jontrulson/conquest/README.md

 ## Further information

-In time, some of the the following documents will be converted to markdown and updated to current reality, but for now:

 * The [Conquest Guide](docs/conquest-guide.md).
 This document gives you some more information on Conquest and explains how to play it (bomb planets, fight robot ships, etc).
 It also provides